Hoodwinked Too! Hood vs. Evil: Plot

-After some convincing by Twitchy, Wolf decides to apologize to Red, but he is encountered by The Three Pigs, who are now part of a pig mercenary group hired by Hansel and Gretel, and barely manages to escape.
+After some convincing by Twitchy, Wolf decides to apologize to Red, but he is encountered by The Three Pigs, who are now part of a mercenary group hired by Hansel and Gretel, and barely manages to escape.
 They make it back to HQ, only to find it abandoned and damaged by Hansel and Gretel’s pig henchmen.
 On their way to the witch’s lair, Wolf and Twitchy rescue Red, who was caught after trying to sneak in first.
 The two make up and infiltrate the siblings’ base with help from Kirk the Woodsman and his yodeling troupe.
-Red accidentally reveals the final ingredient for the truffle recipe – macadamia nuts –, and the truffles are made.
+Red accidentally reveals the final ingredient for the truffle recipe – macadamia nuts – and the truffles are made.

-Hansel and Gretel eat the truffles, which transform them into giants to the extent of becoming unstoppable and invincible, and then they go on a rampage through the city.
-Before they leave, they betray Verushka, leaving her to be eaten by a giant spider with Granny, Red, Wolf, and Twitchy.
-Granny persuades her to join forces with her and her friends.
-Soon, they trick Hansel and Gretel into eating more truffles, which makes them obese and immobile in a beach ball-like shape instead of making them more unstoppable and invincible – at some point, the two siblings grow so much that they can no longer move their arms and legs, and they are arrested and condemned to eat broccoli.
-Nicky recruits the team for another mission.
+Hansel and Gretel eat the truffles (which made them grow in size into giants due to the effects on the truffles they ate, which increased their size strength and durability while becoming invincible), and then go on a rampage through the big city.
+Meanwhile they betray Verushka by taking a case containing more truffles from her, leaving her to be eaten by a giant spider named Bitsy (which was seen on the footage earlier) with Granny, Red, Wolf, and Twitchy.
+Granny persuades her and Bitsy to join forces with her and her friends.
+Soon, they trick Hansel and Gretel into eating more truffles, which make them inflate and become immobile in a beach ball-like shape instead of making them more invincible and grow even bigger in size, at Wolf's suggestion.
+At some point, the two siblings grow so much that they can no longer move their arms and legs, and they are arrested, condemned, and forced to eat broccoli and they will have to get a lot of exercise, especially on a treadmill (which would later result in the effects of the truffles they ate to wear off, causing the two to deflate and shrink back down to their normal sizes).
+Nicky calls their parents about rehabilitation, afterwards, he recruits the team for another mission about a man with a flute being chased by 10,000 mice.